verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] Bamboo hum le aur ganna yeh chabaye.
 - [ ] You're a sadist.
 You're pummeling an opponent who isn't fighting back.
 - [ ] It's not a euphemism for something else.
+- [ ] Appeasement is never the answer in the face of naked aggression.